 Living Amends Sober Community (LASC)

 Living Amends Sober Community (LASC) offers addiction counseling, sober living sponsorship, emergency housing and vocational job training for the purpose of addiction recovery and rehabilitation of substance abuse in El Paso County.

 Living Amends Sober Community (LASC) offers emergency counseling services, e.g. at the scene of a 911 call, as LASC serves in partnership with the Colorado Springs Fire Department.
 LASC also offers formal addiction counseling by licensed counselors.
 LASC offers emergency sober living housing managed by a successfully recovered addict of many years.
 LASC also offers job placement and vocational training programs to assist clients in their rehabilitation and sobriety effort.

 Problem being solved?

 Substance abuse and the fallout of substance abuse in El Paso County, Colorado.

 How are you solving it?

 Living Amends Sober Community (LASC) is solving the issues surrounding substance abuse in El Paso County in a holistic approach, designed by former substance abusers who have seen it all.
-LASC spans their holistic approach from crisis counseling at the scene of a 911-call to the detox unit of County Jail.
-LASC works hand-in-hand with the El Paso County Combined Courts Probation Department and begins helping clients throughout their hearings process in Drug Court and potential incarceration.
-LASC hosts probationers and parolees in our emergency sober living housing, where they are required to live sober, partake in household chores, search full-time employment and attend daily sober-living meetings with other clients.
+LASC spans our holistic approach from crisis counseling at the scene of a 911-call to the detox unit of County Jail (CJC).
+LASC works hand-in-hand with the El Paso County Combined Courts Probation Department and Colorado Department of Corrections by helping clients throughout their hearings process in Drug Court and potential incarceration.
+LASC hosts probationers and parolees in our emergency sober living housing, where clients are required to live sober, partake in household chores, search full-time employment and attend daily sober-living meetings with others in recovery.
 Each house is managed by a successfully recovered addict of many years.
 LASC also offers job placement and vocational training in a variety of fields with successful graduates of ours and alike programs.
-LASC also began the largest weekly sober meeting in El Paso County in partnership with the Springs Rescue Mission.
+LASC also hosts the largest weekly sober meeting in El Paso County in partnership with the Springs Rescue Mission.

 Why are you qualified?